AntoninKnizek/PAMPRE-APSIS-MS-data-handling/README.txt

             WARNING: This function overwrites the central database file.
 Keep a backup copy, save lives.
-            WARNING: This function does not check for duplicates in the database.
+            WARNING: This function does not check for duplicates in the database. round_half_up(n,decimals):
+            a funciton for rounding up numbers

 create_database_for_matlab.py:
     A short example code which loads the central database, normalizes the fragmentation pattern intesities and creates a database.txt file, which can be directly improted by the matlab code.
+    Also creates a constraint file with data from an IR analysis to which this code can be coupled.
+For this purpose, modify the relative concentrations and add/remove compounds.

 example_database.py:
     A short example code which shows how all functions from the database_functions.py module are used.